mohammadhosseinparsaei/Data-Analysis-of-JNPs/README.md

 # Data Analysis of Janus Nanoparticles (JNPs)

 In this project, we have studied and evaluated the effectiveness of Janus nanoparticles (JNPs) alongside other treatments.
-The data has been organized into structured formats, including text files (.txt) and comma-separated values files (.csv), to facilitate efficient analysis and interpretation.
+The data has been organized into structured formats to facilitate efficient analysis and interpretation.

 ## Experimental Analyses Covered:

-- `Dynamic Light Scattering (DLS) Data`: Investigating the size of nanoparticles.

 - `Hemolytic Toxicity`: Assessing the potential toxicity of nanoparticles on blood cells.